-Action to be taken: Install LWM structures, including engineered logjams, to achieve a >80 pieces/mile of wood that are greater than 12" DBH and more than 35' length.
+Action to be taken: Quillayute River restoration of processes by enhancing the river channel with engineered designs.
+Install LWM structures, including engineered logjams, to achieve a >80 pieces/mile of wood that are greater than 12" DBH and more than 35' length.
 Stocks being affected: Chinook Salmon, Coho Salmon, steelhead, Sockeye Salmon, Chum Salmon, Pink Salmon, and resident trout.